 I-829 Petition: Within the 90-day period immediately before the two-year anniversary of obtaining conditional permanent residency, the investor must file Form I-829, Petition by Entrepreneur to Remove Conditions, to demonstrate that the required jobs have been created and that the investment capital remains at risk.

-Permanent residency: Once USCIS approves the I-829 petition, the investor and their family members become lawful permanent residents of the United States with full rights and privileges.
+Permanent residency: Once U.S. Citizenship and Immigration Services approves the I-829 petition, the investor and their family members become lawful permanent residents of the United States with full rights and privileges.

-The EB-5 Program provides an opportunity for investors and their families to not only secure permanent residency but also eventually obtain US citizenship by contributing to job creation and economic growth in the United States through their investments.
-It is a pathway that appeals to those seeking both immigration benefits and long-term business opportunities in the United States.
+The EB-5 Program provides an opportunity for investors and their families to not only secure permanent residency but also eventually obtain U.S. citizenship by contributing to job creation and economic growth in the United States through their investments.
+It’s a pathway that appeals to those seeking both immigration benefits and long-term business opportunities in the United States.

 Submit an application:

-Should you meet the requirements for naturalization, you can apply by submitting Form N-400, Application for Naturalization, and paying a filing fee to the United States Citizenship and Immigration Services (USCIS), which is the organization responsible for citizenship and naturalization services.
-You can fill out a physical form and mail it or create an online account with USCIS and file online.
+Should you meet the naturalization requirements, you can apply by submitting Form N-400, Application for Naturalization, and paying a filing fee to the United States Citizenship and Immigration Services, which is the organization responsible for U.S. citizenship and naturalization services.
+You can fill out a physical form and mail it or create an online account with U.S. Citizenship and Immigration Services and file online.

 In your application, you need to include your Green Card, two passport photos, and a copy of your marriage certificate or divorce decree (if applicable).